 Univ.
 Prof. Dr. Dr. h.c.
 Ewald Nowotny is President of the Austrian Society for European Politics.
 From September 2008 until August 2019, he was Governor of Austria’s central bank Oesterreichische Nationalbank (OeNB) and member of the Governing Council of the European Central Bank (ECB).
 He was professor and Vice-Rector at the Vienna University of Economics and Business Administration, where he starts teaching again in 2020.

 About ÖGfE Policy Briefs

 If you would like to receive additional information on the ÖGfE Policy Briefs, please contact us directly.

 Fax: +43 1 533 4999-40

 About the article

-The views expressed in this publication are those of the authors and not necessarily those of the Austrian Society of European Politics or the organisation for which the author is working.
+The views expressed in this publication is those of the author and not necessarily those of the Austrian Society of European Politics or the organisation for which the author is working.

 European monetary policy, European Central Bank (ECB), central banks, fiscal policy, price stability, euro